The tests have been done. The evaluation complete. Diagnosis announced. Prognosis assumed.

 Stop asking advice from friends who do not have the same challenges as you do.

-Stop eating the same standard American diet garbage and trying to get a healthy kid out of it.
+Stop eating the same standard American diet and trying to get a healthy kid out of it.

 Stop beating yourself up because normal isn’t working for your family.